-NOTE: to access the factory backup program, the P3 BOOT shunt on the HeatNet control board needs to be connected and the CAL/NORMAL switch placed in the CAL position.
-The BOOT jumper is located close to where the ribbon cable for the display plugs in.
+NOTICE To access the factory backup program, the P3 BOOT shunt on the HeatNet control board needs to be connected and the CAL/NORMAL switch placed in the CAL position.
+The BOOT jumper is located close to the ribbon cable where the display plugs in.
 If the control is power cycled in this condition, the factory program will overwrite the existing running program.
-If in the LOAD FIRMWARE menus, STORAGE LOCATION 0 will be an allowed storage location.
+If in the LOAD FIRMWARE menu, STORAGE LOCATION 0 will be an allowed storage location.